cloudberrydb/cloudberrydb/README.md

 since some of the contributions may generate more detailed discussions there.

-Once you have your GitHub account, [fork](https://github.com/greenplum-db/gpdb/fork) repository so that you can have your private copy to start hacking on and to use as source of pull requests.
+Once you have your GitHub account, [fork](https://github.com/greenplum-db/gpdb/fork) this repository so that you can have your private copy to start hacking on and to use as source of pull requests.

 Anybody contributing to Greenplum has to be covered by either the Corporate or